 TESTIMONY OF THE DAY

-“Maria, I have to say this has been amazing, I have taken Zantac in the morning and night for 18 years and was thinking about switching to the purple pill as the Zantac was not work any longer.
-My wife and I read your book and took your assessment test and I started around mid January, I am on my third week with NO antacids and NO heart burn at all!
+“Maria, I have to say this has been amazing, I have taken Zantac in the morning and night for 18 years and was thinking about switching to the purple pill as the Zantac was not working any longer.
+My wife and I read your book and took your assessment test and I started around mid-January, I am on my third week with NO antacids and NO heartburn at all!
 I also had 4-5 nights a week that could not sleep more than 4 hours, I’d wake up at 1am and not be able to go back to sleep.
 I am now sleeping 7-8 hours 6 or more nights a week!
 Thank you for your book.
 Feeling better at 59.” – Garth

 What are your goals for today?
 Diet does NOT mean deprivation!

 A century ago, lard was in every American pantry and fryer.
 These days, lard is an insult.

 The word lard has become this derogatory term associated with fat and cholesterol.